Maximize your performance during the Applied Exams!

 - Capnography – waveform and end tidal value

-- Qualitative and quantitative neuromuscular blockade – value (testing to start in 2026)
+- Qualitative and quantitative neuromuscular blockade – value

-- Fetal heart rate monitor – waveform and value (testing to start in 2026)
+- Fetal heart rate monitor – waveform and value

 - Airway pressure – waveform and peak, PEEP values